What Is Citronellol?

 Citronellol is a naturally derived ingredient that is added to cosmetics and personal care products as a fragrance due to its sweet, floral scent.

-Citronellol, also known as dihydrogeraniol, is a natural acyclic monoterpenoid (a type of modified terpene).
+Citronellol, also known as dihydrogeraniol, is a natural acyclic monoterpenoid, a type of modified terpene.
 Terpenes are a large and diverse class of organic compounds produced by a variety of plants.
 They often have a strong scent and may protect the plants that produce them by deterring herbivores and by attracting predators and parasites of herbivores.

 As mentioned above, citronellol has low permeability when applied to the skin, which means it is not absorbed into the deeper layers of skin.
 However, when products containing citronellol are applied to the skin, a problem arises when citronellol is exposed to air.
 This exposure causes the unstable citronellol molecule to oxidize, which is believed to trigger aggravation on the skin.
 Due to the possibility of an allergic reaction, those with sensitive skin should try to avoid citronellol or perform a patch test with any product containing this ingredient.